alessio-perugini/automergeopia/README.md

 # automergeopia
-A chromium extensions that make dead simple visable when the auto merge is enabled on a GitHub Pull Request
+A chromium extensions that make dead simple visible when the auto merge is enabled on a GitHub Pull Request

 automerge + Myopia = automergeopia